Ingal nodded at Karl. “Now, stretch your stride. The muscles need to be pushed to gain strength.”

 and turned back to the dru.
 “These children don’t need us.
 Are there any others who do?”

-“The adults are in the other wing, but the children had been hit the hardest by the plague.
+“The adults are in the other wing, but the children were hardest hit by the plague.
 We brought you to them first.
-Any new cases, if there are any, will be at the front of the
+If there are any new cases they will be at the front of the

 building.
 My colleagues are there to meet them.”